 It will be seen, therefore, that continuous knowledge of the gas-oil level is of great and even vital consequence.
-In the Physical Research Department at Fields are carefully drawn graphs showing the relation between the dome pressure and the production (i.e. the total quantity of oil withdrawn from below).
+In the geological department at Fields are carefully drawn graphs showing the relation between the gas-oil level and the production (i.e. the total quantity of oil withdrawn from below).
 As oil is withdrawn from below the hydrostatic pressure at the bottom of any given well necessarily falls; the gas within the dome above the oil reservoir expands and hence also the dome gas pressure tends to fall.
-This reduction in dome pressure allows a portion of the gas dissolved in the great bulk of oil to come out of solution, thereby bringing the system into a new state of equilibrium.
-The graphs mentioned above show the rate at which the gas-oil level and dome pressure are falling as the production is proceeding.

-The Company's production policy aims at keeping the oil-bearing structure as a whole evenly balanced by withdrawing the oil from wells so located that the gas-oil level falls uniformly, as if it were a single surface, throughout the fields.
-It is interesting to note that, owing to measures having been taken to prevent unnecessary loss of dome gas (for example, by "mudding off" gassy wells that were producing as much as 2,000 tons of oil per day), the rate at which dome pressures and the hydrostatic pressures at the bottoms of the wells have been falling has been sensibly slowed down.
-The curve showing the relation between the dome pressure and the production will slope the more steeply the more rapidly the dome pressure falls with the production.
-When observations were first systematically taken, the curve had a slight, but obvious, downward slope; it now shows a distinct tendency to approach the horizontal, indicating that the rate of drop of the dome pressure has become less.
+The object of the graph deduced from the measurements of these pressures is to show the rate at which the gasoil level is falling as the production is proceeding.
+It is interesting to note that, owing to measures having been taken to prevent unnecessary loss of dome gas (for example, by "mudding off" gassy wells, that were producing as much as 2,000 tons of oil per day), the rate at which all Fields pressures and the gas-oil level have been falling has sensibly slowed down within the last two and a half years.
+The curve showing the relation between the gas-oil level and the production will slope the more steeply the more rapidly the gas-oil level falls with the production.
+When observations were first systematically taken, the curve had a slight, but obvious, downward slope; it now shows a distinct tendency to approach the horizontal, indicating that the rate of drop of the gas-oil level has become less.
 That curve is as important in the oil field as is the temperature chart in a fever hospital.